Cloud Experts Documentation

 Example output:

-Set the machine pool you want to scale and the minimum and maximum number of replicas as an environment variables.
+Set the machine pool you want to scale and the minimum and maximum number of replicas as environment variables:

 ROSA Service Account